carissalow/rapids/docs/usage/quick_rule.rst

                                 day_segment = config["CALLS"]["DAY_SEGMENTS"]),

 #.
-Prepare the ``config.yaml`` changing the following settings only to values shown below (leave all other settings as they are)
+Modify the following settings in the ``config.yaml`` file with the values shown below (leave all other settings as they are)

     ::